 - pepper to taste

 - Remove the outside leaves of the cabbage, wash the cabbage, and cut it in half.
 Now remove the hard stem (core the cabbage) and cut the cabbage into fine strips.
 Place the strips into a large bowl.

-- Add salt, sugar, and cumin.
+- Add salt, sugar, and caraway.
 Massage the cabbage (seriously) for approximately 8 minutes with your hands until it is soft to the touch and the cabbage has given off some of its liquid.